Have you received a Wage Garnishment notice from the IRS recently?

 #2: If you get a notice from the IRS on your unpaid tax liability, go ahead and make the payment as soon as possible.
 Do whatever it takes – get a loan from a friend or sell an asset.
 Just pay off the IRS, this will save you a lot of trouble in the future.

-#3: Get in touch with a professional tax attorney at the Defense Tax Group.
+#3: Get in touch with a professional tax attorney at the Defense Tax Partners.
 We negotiate with the IRS and try to get them to accept less than what is owed.
 We have an excellent relationship with the IRS and use our knowledge of the procedures to get the best possible deal for you.

-You’re welcome to call us for free consultation at (866) 657-1040 or email your questions at email@example.com.
+You’re welcome to call us for a free consultation at (866) 657-1040 or email your questions at firstname.lastname@example.org.